free-variation/promini/README.md

 # promini
-A motivated music synthesis system build on miniaudio, with Prolog as a control language.
+A highly motivated music synthesis system built on [miniaudio](https://miniaud.io/), with Prolog as a control language.
 Still in very early development.

+The intention is to make it easy to reason about patches and sounds.

 Existing or planned features (all in stereo):
 - real-time or sample granulation